oddbird/oddleventy/content/blog/2024/csswg-july.md

 title: CSS Working Group updates for June & July
 sub: What I've been working on as an Invited Expert
 date: 2024-07-23
+image:
+  src: blog/2024/csswg-june.jpg
+  alt: >
+    A stepped gradient of a pink hue in 2% lightness increments
+    from 100% to 58%,
+    labeled 'spec'
 tags:
   - CSS
   - CSSWG